 How to Choose the Best Toddler Scooter

-So, how on earth do you choose the right scooter for this age group?
-We’ve come up with a list of some features to consider.
+So, how do you choose the right scooter for this age group?
+We’ve compiled a list of features we look for in a toddler scooter.

 To Keep in Mind

 Everyone wants their toddler to have fun while scooting.
 But you’ll want them to be safe too.
 It’s always a good idea to look for a helmet to protect their noggin.
-The chances of head injuries can be greatly reduced by wearing a properly-fitted helmet.
-Remember, toddlers still have not mastered coordination so they can fall easily.
+You can greatly reduce the chances of head injuries by having your child wear a properly-fitted helmet.
+Remember, toddlers still have not mastered coordination, so they can fall easily.

 Elbow and knee pads will also protect your toddler from scrapes, cuts, and bruises.
-Some may argue that they’re not necessary but choose what you feel most comfortable with.
+Some may argue they’re unnecessary, but choose what you feel most comfortable with.